 Ian handles the festival submissions for the Festival Formula’s huge slate of films as well as arranging deliverables.
 He is also active in delivering talks on festival strategy at festivals and events across the UK, helping filmmakers to realise their potential.

 Cinematographer James Friend ASC, BSC GBCT is known for his work on Rillington Place and Stan Lee’s Lucky Man.
 Starting out as a lighting technician aged 16, he worked through the ranks, and is now a full voting member of BAFTA.

 Jannicke Mikkelsen is an award-winning director & cinematographer specialised in high-tech film production in hazardous environments.
 She is internationally known for work with David Attenborough, Queen and NASA.

-Jason Wood is the Creative Director: Film and Culture at HOME, Manchester, and Professor of Film at both Manchester School of Art and the University of Salford.
-He is also an author and has co-directed a number of films, including Always (crashing).
+Jason Wood is Artistic Director at Film at HOME, Manchester, a centre for art, theatre and film.
+He is Professor of Film at both Manchester School of Art and the University of Salford, and an author of books on cinema.
+He is co-director of Always (crashing).

 Jayisha Patel is an award winning British filmmaker working at the intersection of cinema and VR.
 Her films have shown at festivals such as the Berlinale, Toronto International Film Festival, SXSW, New York Film Festival and BFI London Film Festival.

 Jeanie Finlay is an award-winning filmmaker and one of Britain’s most distinctive documentary makers.
 She tells intimate stories to international audiences, such as the Emmy nominated Game Of Thrones: The Last Watch and BIFA-nominated Seahorse.

 Jenn Chubb is a postdoctoral researcher in DC Labs at the University of York.
 She brings her background in moral philosophy and ethics to study the impact of science and technology, particularly the societal implications of AI over the coming decades.